ArminJo/JK-BMSToPylontechCAN/README.md

 - Support for communication status LED.
 - Internal capacity computing.
 - Added frame 0x373 for BYD style Cell limits.
+- SOC graph output for Arduino Serial Plotter at startup and Capacity Statistics page.

 ### Version 2.3.0
 - Added frame 0x35F for total capacity as SMA extension, which is no problem for Deye inverters.